-Upon entering Nichols, first-year students are assigned a professional academic advisor; transfers and upperclassmen are assigned a faculty advisor.
+Upon entering Nichols, first-year students are assigned a professional academic advisor; transfers are assigned a transfer advisor and faculty advisor.
+Sophomores, juniors, and seniors are assigned a faculty advisor based on their concentration/major.
 These advisors serve as a resource for students to support their academic success and provide information concerning academic policies, course selection and registration, majors, minors, and concentrations.
 Academic advisors refer students to other counseling and support services when appropriate.
 Students are encouraged to meet with their advisor on a regular basis to discuss their academic and life goals, and to foster and strengthen a mentoring relationship.